🏺 Maurya & Gupta Empires in UP

 | Sarnath Minor Pillar Edict | Varanasi | Warning against schism in the Sangha |

-The Kaushambi pillar is unique because it contains the only known reference to Ashoka’s queen Karuvaki, mother of Prince Tivara.
+The Queen's Edict is famous because it contains the best-known inscriptional reference to Ashoka's queen Karuvaki, mother of Prince Tivara.

 Ashoka's Major Rock Edicts